What is tautology?

 yelled loudly crept quietly

-asked curious unexpected surprise
+asked curiously unexpected surprise

 fidgeted restlessly devoured hungrily